stvkoch/powerVim/README.markdown

 that's it!
 Run vim and allways index your code in ctags database

+Always you open your vim, he check if exists a .ctags/indexer and run that indexing all code via ctags feature.

+## Personal configuration

 If you have some personal configuration, you can create ~/.vimrc.local and put there what you need.